zsquareplusc/mpy-repl-tool/documentation/commandline.rst

   -r, --recursive       list contents of directories

-The file date is often not very useful as most micropython boards do not have a battery backed RTC running.
+The file date (shown in ``--long`` format) is often not very useful as most micropython boards do not have a battery backed RTC running.

 ``cat``